Academic Information, Resources and PoliciesBack To Top

 - A student in a certificate or endorsement area may earn a maximum of six credit hours through experiential learning credit to apply to a certificate, endorsement or teacher licensure program.
 Experiential learning hours gained in these programs would be applicable to approved degree programs at Old Dominion University.
 In an approved undergraduate degree program, a student who has previously earned six credit hours of experiential learning credit for a certificate area may be eligible to attempt additional experiential learning credit toward a degree program.

 The privilege of seeking experiential learning credit is available to both full-time and part-time degree status students only.
-A student should consult with the degree program advisor, site director, distance learning representative, and the Office of Experiential Learning at the beginning of his or her academic career at Old Dominion University to determine how experiential learning may be applicable to the degree.
-For further information, visit the Experiential Learning web site at www.uc.odu.edu/elt.
+A student should consult with the degree program advisor, site director, distance learning representative, and the experiential learning representative at the beginning of his or her academic career at Old Dominion University to determine how experiential learning may be applicable to the degree.
+For further information, visit the experiential learning web site at www.uc.odu.edu/elt.

 For information about experiential learning options for graduate students, please see the section of the Graduate Catalog on Experiential Learning Credit Options at the Graduate Level.